wadpac/millenniumcohort-acc/README.md

 The scripts mainly depend on R package [GGIR](https://github.com/wadpac/GGIR) and produce time series which are stored in csv files.
 These csv files are then used for further processing.

-### Current pipeline:
+## Current pipeline:

-A. Centre for Longitudinal Studies generates .RData files with GGIR using step1_applyGGIR.R with argument mode = 1
+### 1 Centre for Longitudinal Studies generates .RData files with GGIR using step1_applyGGIR.R with argument mode = 1

-B. .RData files are received by Netherlands eScience Center in encrypted zipped folders.
+### 2 .RData files are received by Netherlands eScience Center in encrypted zipped folders.
 Command to extract them (password not included):
 ```bash
 find . -name "*.zip" -type f| xargs -I {} 7z x {}
 ```

-C. We put all RData files in one folder:
+### 3 We put all RData files in one folder:
 ```bash
 mkdir raw
 find . -name "*.RData" | xargs -I {} mv {} raw
 ```

-D. We merge the seperate time use diaries files and wearcode files as follows
+### 4 We merge the seperate time use diaries files and wearcode files as follows
 ```R
 # merge time use diary (tud):
 tud = read.csv(paste0(path,"/tud.csv"))